microsoft/vscode-eslint/README.md

 The old `eslint.autoFixOnSave` setting is now deprecated and can safely be removed.

+## Settings Conversion

+The old `eslint.autoFixOnSave` will automatically be converted into the new `editor.codeActionsOnSave` setting if `eslint.autoFixOnSave` is set to true.
+If you want to avoid the conversion either remove `eslint.autoFixOnSave` or set it to false.

 ## Commands:

 This extension contributes the following commands to the Command palette.